Moesif raises $3.5M seed round to provide insight into API usage

 Today, many companies provide developer access to their services via APIs.
 Moesif, a San Francisco startup, wants to help these companies gain insight into their customer’s API usage patterns.
 Today, the company announced a $3.5 million seed round.

-The investment was led by Merus Capital with participation by Heavybit, Fresco Capital and Zach Coelius, who sold his startup, Cruise Automation, to General Motors for $1 billion in 2016.
+The investment was led by Merus Capital, with participation by Heavybit, Fresco Capital and Zach Coelius, whose investments include Cruise Automation, which was sold to GM in 2016 for $1 billion.

 Moesif co-founder and CEO Derric Gilling says Moesif is akin to Mixpanel or Google Analytics, except instead of tracking web or mobile analytics, it looks at API usage.
 “As more and more companies are using and creating these APIs, there comes a point where you need to understand how your customers are using them, any problems they are running into and how do you actually decrease developer churn.”